scharris/sqljson-query/docs/query-specifications.md

       ]
   ```

-## <a id="child-spec"></a>Child Table Specification
+## Child Table Specification

-Child table specifications appear in the `childTables` member of a `TableJsonSpec`.
-They describe
+Child table specifications appear in the `childTables` member of any `TableJsonSpec` &mdash;
+meaning either in the top level `tableJson`, or within an item in `parentTables` or `childTables`
+properties at some level of nesting under `tableJson`.
+They describe the collection properties
-the collection properties which are contributed to the JSON output from child tables of the parent
+which are contributed to the JSON output from child tables of the parent table named in `table`.
-table named in `table`.
-The contribution from a single child table is described by interface
+The contribution from a single child table is described by interface `ChildSpec` which derives
-`ChildSpec` which derives from `TableJsonSpec`.
-The subtype adds a collection name property and
+from `TableJsonSpec`.
+The subtype adds a collection name property and additional optional properties
-additional optional properties to describe the join between parent and child, which are only
-occasionally necessary.
-It also adds members controlling filtering and ordering, and whether
+to describe the join between parent and child, which are only occasionally necessary.
+It also adds
-child tables exporting only a single property should have those property values "unwrapped"
+members controlling filtering and ordering, and whether child tables exporting only a single property
-in the collection instead of being wrapped in JSON objects.
+should have those property values "unwrapped" in the collection instead of being wrapped in JSON objects.

 ```typescript